 WA’s iron ore industry has expanded rapidly in the past decade.
 In the 2005-06 period, WA’s iron ore contributed six per cent to the state’s gross product but tripled to 18 per cent in the 2016-17 period.
 A detailed look at the WA iron ore industry is available on page 50.

 Australian iron ore on the world stage

 Australia is the world’s largest exporter of iron ore, with 767 Mt in 2015, followed by Brazil with 366 Mt.
 In 2010, iron ore overtook coal as Australia’s most valuable export.
 Metallurgical coal is another key component of steel processing, with most of Australia’s exported to Japan, India, South Korea and China.
-As Australia has no local steel industry, 85-90 per cent of its iron ore is exported, mainly to China, which accounted for 82 per cent of iron ore exports in 2016.
+85-90 per cent of Australia’s iron ore is exported, mainly to China, which accounted for 82 per cent of iron ore exports in 2016.
 The remainder goes to Japan, Korea and Taiwan.